adam-vanarsdalen/Sentinel/README.md

 # Sentinel

+Source available for evaluation only.
+Reuse, modification, redistribution, and commercial or production use are prohibited without written permission from Sentinel.

 Governed AI infrastructure for enterprise workflows.

 Sentinel is a multi-tenant AI governance platform that sits between applications and model providers, enforces organizational policy, flags risky usage, and produces audit-ready records.
 Sentinel is the shared product; `SentinelLaw` is a legal preset/vertical edition on the same core.